-You can read more about getting permission to land in Ireland.
+You can read more about getting permission to enter Ireland.

 Your spouse or civil partner must be in Ireland before they can register with immigration authorities and apply for residency permission.
 Residency permission allows your non-EEA spouse or civil partner to live with you in Ireland.

-If your spouse or civil partner is living in Dublin, they must make an online appointment with INIS.
+If your spouse or civil partner is living in Dublin, they need to call Freephone 1800 741741 to make an appointment to go to the Irish Naturalisation and Immigration Service Registration Office at 13/14 Burgh Quay, Dublin 2.
 You should also attend the appointment with your non-EEA spouse or non-EEA civil partner.
-You can book the appointment before coming to Ireland.

 You and your spouse or partner need to provide the following to register with immigration and apply for residency: